AmoahDevLabs/multi-step-form/README.md

 # Vue.js Multiform Step Form

 This project is a Vue.js application that implements a multi-step form for collecting personal, business, and KYC (Know Your Customer) information.
 It allows users to enter their information step by step, save it to a backend server, and display the collected data in a tabular format.
-The project is built using Vue 3 and Vite for the frontend, and a simple Node.js server to handle backend operations.
+The project is built using Vue 3 and Vite for the frontend, Pinia for state management and a simple Node.js server to handle backend operations.

 ## Recommended IDE Setup